cryptoaustralia/pfj/pages/04.community/default.md

 # Community

 We are a bunch of friendly people trying to help journalists with protecting their information sources.
 You can reach out to our friendly community on the followings:

+## Contribute

+If you have some valuable content to add to this website, simply visit our **<i class="fa fa-github" aria-hidden="true"></i> GitHub** repo on [cryptoaustralia/pfj](https://github.com/cryptoaustralia/pfj) and submit a pull request.
+We will review and add to the Privacy for Journalists guides.

 ## Chat